Zims/commerc_scrape/README.md

 Added scraping the details page of each item.
 <h2>What I learned</h2>
 <br> 1.
 Scraping basics and the tool comparison
 <br> 2.
-Gained a deeper understanding of web site build elements an the ability to selec them using Xpath and css selectors.
+Gained a deeper understanding of web site build elements an the ability to select them using Xpath and css selectors.
 <br> 3.
 Ability to navigate multiple pages of a site and scrape the content of each.
 <br> 4.
 Designig the output files and structuring the data so it is easy to read/work with.
 <br> 5.
 Exporting data to external files.
 In different formats